AchoArnold/discount-for-student-dev/README.md

 ## Web Hosting

   * [Digital Ocean](https://www.digitalocean.com) - Digital Ocean provides $50 in hosting credit for every student that signs up for the [Github Student Developer Pack](https://education.github.com/pack).
+  * [Gwiddle](https://gwiddle.co.uk) - Gwiddle provides hosting for 2 websites, 5 mail account, 4 MySQL DBs, 4 cron jobs, 1.5GB bandwith, and 2GB diskspace free to students.
+Includes online control panel, custom and subdomain support, and free storage upgrades for sites that are "solely educationl in nature."
+Supports externally purchased SSL certs for HTTPS (use [Let's Encrypt](https://letsencrypt.org) to get one free).
 ## Design and Photo Editing

   * [Sketch](https://backend.bohemiancoding.com/store/edu/) - 50% off your copy of Sketch when you get an educational license.